-Staff working with children (children includes everyone aged 18 and under) are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the best interests of the child.
-If staff have any concerns about a child's welfare, they should act on them immediately.
-The following flow chart sets out the process for staff when they have concerns about a child.
-All staff should be aware that children/ learners may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-For example, children may feel embarrassed, humiliated, or being threatened, this could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
+Safeguarding Principles and Staff Responsibilities

+Staff working with children (defined as anyone under the age of 18) must maintain an attitude of "it could happen here" when it comes to safeguarding concerns.
+If a member of staff is worried about a child's welfare, they must act without delay and always in the best interests of the child.

+All concerns, no matter how small, must be taken seriously and reported immediately in accordance with Fareport's safeguarding procedures.
+The following flowchart outlines the steps staff should take when they have concerns about a child.

+All staff should also be aware that children and learners may not always feel ready, or know how, to disclose that they are being abused, exploited, or neglected.
+They may not recognise their experiences as harmful.
+Barriers to disclosure may include feelings of embarrassment or humiliation, fear of not being believed, threats from perpetrators, or factors such as disability, sexual orientation, gender identity, or language and cultural differences.

+These barriers must not prevent staff from acting on concerns.
+Staff should maintain professional curiosity, speak to the Designated Safeguarding Lead (DSL) or a Deputy if they have any concerns, and consider how best to build trusted relationships with children and young people to support open communication.

-Both the DPA (Data Protection Act 2018) and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
-If in any doubt about sharing information, staff should speak to the Designated Safeguarding Lead or a Deputy.
+Both the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
+If in any doubt about sharing information, staff should speak to the Designated Safeguarding Lead (DSL) or a Deputy.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.